You know sleep matters. You've read about how it affects memory, metabolism, mood, immune function, and every system in your body.

 - Pick a wake time that works 7 days a week

-- Set an alarm and wake up at that time every day (including weekends)
+- Set an alarm and wake at that time every day (including weekends)

 - If you're sleep-deprived, go to bed earlier—don't sleep in later

 Yes, this is hard.
-But it's non-negotiable if you want stable, high-quality sleep.
+But it's non-negotiable for stable, high-quality sleep.

 The Third Pillar: Evening Light Management (It's Not Just Blue Light)